datagrok-ai/public/help/domains/chem/cheminformatics.md

 Databases group helps access ChEmbl, PubChem and DrugBank public databases and includes:

-* Identifiers - fetches all known identifiers for the specified structure across [UniChem databases](https://www.ebi.ac.uk/unichem/)
+* Identifiers - fetches all known identifiers for the specified structure across [UniChem databases](https://www.ebi.ac.uk/unichem/).
-* Substructure and similarity search - provides search across ChEmbl, PubChem and DrugBank public databases
+* Substructure and similarity search - provides search across ChEmbl, PubChem and DrugBank public databases.

 ```mdx-code-block
 </TabItem>
 </Tabs>
 ```

-:::info Information
+:::info
 In addition to predefined info panels, users also can develop their own using any scripting language supported by the Datagrok platform.
 :::

 ## Calculate

-With chemical dataset uploaded, you can use two types of calculation functions: descriptors/fingerprints and mapping functions.
+With chemical dataset uploaded, you can run two types of calculation functions: descriptors/fingerprints and mapping functions.

 ### Descriptors and fingerprints